What Are Rice Purity Test Questions Really Designed For?

 Social Influence and Peer Pressure Questions

-This section measures how external influence affects behavior.
+This section measures how external influence affects behavior.- Doing things because friends did them

 - Group decision situations